innodatalabs/ilabs.matchback/README.md

 ## Building
 TravisCI is configured to automatically build this project.

-To publish new version to the PyPI, just tag the master branch and push teh tags:
+To publish new version to the PyPI, just tag the master branch and push the tags out:
 ```
-git tag 0.03
+git tag 0.1.3
 git push --tags
 ```